fredrick-dominy/JUnit5IntelliJ/README.md

-# JUnit5IntelliJ
+# JavaCodeWarsExercises

-IntelliJ project with a simple class and a JUnit 5 test
+Base project forked from joshden/JUnit5IntelliJ - IntelliJ project with a simple class and a JUnit 5 test

-This master branch is used as the starting point in the following JUnit guide: https://bit.ly/2lNDmxA.
+Exercises to learn Java and Junit